 How to invest in the Dow Jones

-- Choose an index fund or ETF that tracks the Dow.
-Some index funds track the performance of all 30 Dow stocks, whereas others only track a certain number of stocks or are weighted more towards specific stocks.
+- Find a Dow Jones ETF, index fund or mutual fund.
+Some index funds track the performance of all 500 S&P stocks, whereas others only track a certain number of stocks or are weighted more towards specific stocks.
 You should select the fund that best suits your investment goals.

 - Buy the index fund.
-Once your account is set up and funded, you can buy the Dow Jones index fund.
-You generally pay a small annual fee in order to invest in an index fund or ETF.
+Once your money has been deposited, you can then buy the Dow Jones index fund.
+You’ll generally pay a small annual fee to invest in an ETF or index fund.